 “Thanks a lot for the mc8051 source code.
 It is well structured and therefore easy to understand.
 We have mapped the core onto a Virtex FPGA, and it works without any complications.”

 Although we have set huge efforts to verify the proper operation and compatibility of the 8051 IP core we accept that there still might be some bugs.
-We will provide you in the following a list of known bugs, work arounds and bug fixes.
+We will provide you in the following a list of known bugs, work around and bug fixes.
 We encourage you to send us a detailed bug report if you find a misbehavior of the 8051 IP core.

 List of Corrected Bugs